 6. Responsiveness to change: The SDQ is sensitive enough to detect clinically meaningful changes after intervention, making it useful for outcome measurement (Ford et al., 2007)

-7. The evidence base supports the SDQ as a robust, valid, and reliable screening tool.
+7. The evidence base supports the SDQ as a strong, valid, and reliable screening tool.
 However, no screening tool is perfect.
 The SDQ has modest sensitivity (around 70%), which means approximately 30% of children with genuine difficulties will score in the normal range.
 This is why the SDQ should always be used alongside professional judgement, not as a replacement for it.

 Frequently Asked Questions About the SDQ